raviriley/raviriley.github.io/_posts/2019-09-15-college-advice.markdown

 ## GPA
 Sophomore and junior year grades matter the most.
 Your GPA at the end of junior year is probably what you'll submit to most of the colleges you apply to.
+Some schools, like UCs, have unique GPA calculation methods.

-College applications are due at the end of first semester senior year.
+College applications are due at the end of first-semester senior year.
 UC apps are due at the end of November, and many schools have a deadline around January 1st.
 Some colleges don't even look at your first semester grades when calculating your GPA.

-Remember that many schools have their own ways of calculating GPA, so Google their specific calculators to get a better idea of where you stand.